Feminists’ Self-Annihilating Investment in “True Trans”

-It is patently absurd to” (a) purport to fight the state’s attempts to deconstruct human sexual dimorphism in law and language; (b) discuss “transgender people” as a settled subcategory of humans; and then (c) be surprised that women’s sex-based rights won’t be upheld.
-If society accepts the notion of disembodiment, which Bindel does, of course women’s sex-based rights will be obliterated.
+It is patently absurd to” (a) purport to fight the state’s attempts to deconstruct human sexual dimorphism in law and language; (b) discuss “transgender people” as a settled subcategory of humans, and then (c) be surprised that women’s sex-based rights won’t be upheld.
+If society accepts the notion of disembodiment, which Bindel does, of course, women’s sex-based rights will be obliterated.
 Women are half of the sexually dimorphic species of humans.

 Bindel’s article starts by discussing the changes in the UK that allow for body dissociation to be legally acknowledged without medical intervention: “In 2004, with the passing of the Gender Recognition Act (GRA) the UK became the first country in the world to legally recognize trans people as the opposite sex without medical treatment.
-The Act passed without controversy, and with little media coverage.
+The Act passed without controversy and with little media coverage.
 The law was framed thus: a transsexual person (the terminology used at the time by legislators and most trans people) must acquire a gender recognition certificate from a new gender recognition panel made up of lawyers and doctors.”

 Bindel appears to think that harms to women’s rights emerge simply from allowing for a legal acknowledgment of so-called “sex change” with no medical intervention.
 She is wrong.
 Harms to women’s rights is a perfectly natural and organic outgrowth of enshrining a lie about sex in the law.
 She is not alone in her error.
-Many other feminists are continually making this mistake, manifesting a newly minted construct of “true trans,” i.e., men who’ve had medical interventions to support the delusion of changing sex, who then purport to understand that this is their own personal illusion (or delusion for some).
-But the delusion is not personal when it is legally instituted and then marketed as another way to be human.
+Many other feminists continually make this mistake, manifesting a newly minted construct of “true trans,” i.e., men who’ve had medical interventions to support the delusion of changing sex, who then purport to understand that this is their own personal illusion (or delusion for some).
+But the deception is not personal when legally instituted and then marketed as another way to be human.